CharlesStover/reactn/README.md

 calling `this.setGlobal` in a class component or `useGlobal()[1]` in a function component.

-The first parameter is the new global state that you want to set.
+The first parameter is merged into the global state in the same way a class component's `this.setGlobal` merges its first parameter into the local state.

 The optional second parameter is a callback.